-According to SmartGrowthAmerica, as of last summer some 1,400 jurisdictions around the country had adopted Complete Streets as their official transportation policy.
+According to SmartGrowthAmerica, as of last fall some 1,400 jurisdictions around the country had adopted Complete Streets as their official transportation policy.
 Complete Streets envisions roadways as communal spaces.
 It emphasizes transit, cycling, e-scooters, and walking over driving.
 Counties and cities have spent countless millions of dollars on everything from lane restriping to dedicated bicycle trails, and also have incorporated similar initiatives such as Vision Zero, Great Streets, Livable Streets, Safe Routes to Schools, and others.
 While they differ in details the programs share the ultimate goal of incentivizing (or, less charitably, forcing) people out of their cars and onto those other modes of transportation.

 Massive investment, dubious outcomes

 Yet even advocates acknowledge that despite the investment, despite the messaging and information campaigns, despite myriad policies, ordinances, and regulations, fewer people are using bikes as a regular means of getting around.
 Nor is L.A. unique in that regard.
 Around the country, the number of commuters who cycle or ride transit is decreasing (though because it can be difficult to measure people’s commuting habits, a few polls have found modest increases).
 Even in China, bicycle capital of the world, usage has plummeted.
 The number of people in Beijing that used bicycles for some of their transport needs fell from 60 percent in 1995 to 20 percent in 2010.
 Shanghai and other major cities have even banned bikes from some downtown corridors.
 That’s not to say the U.S. should emulate the Middle Kingdom, rather China’s experience suggests that so-called car culture is universal, that there is a human instinct to maximize individual mobility.
 And in terms of carrying the most stuff the farthest distances at the greatest speed, cars simply cannot be topped.